Updated: July 2022

 Employment with the Club

 The club is an equal opportunities employer.
-We are committed to equal opportunity within our own organisation and will endeavour to encourage similar commitment from others within the game.
+We are committed to equal opportunity within our own organisation and will endeavour to encourage similar commitment from individuals and organisations within the game.

-Equality at the Club means that in none of our activities including when vacancies arise across the Business will we discriminate against any person on the grounds of the age, gender, gender reassignment, sexual orientation, marital status or civil partnership race, nationality, ethnicity (race), religion or belief, ability or disability or pregnancy and maternity and we will ensure this applies within the recruitment and Selection process by way of;
+Equality at the Club means that in none of our activities including when vacancies arise across the Business will we discriminate against any person on the grounds of the age, gender, gender reassignment, sexual orientation, marital status or civil partnership race, nationality, ethnicity (race), religion or belief, ability or disability or pregnancy and maternity.
+On some occasions operational reasons may mean that we need to fill a role either quickly or by business need.
+Generally we will follow the recruitment and Selection process by way of;

 • The selection of candidates for employment or promotion.